 Adam is the course leader for BA (Hons) Computer Games Design, specialising upon game engines, interaction design, user experience and design methodologies.
 He encourages collaboration across many different areas including arts, technology and engineering, Adam enthuses a combination of both technical skills and creative approaches to his work and that of his students.
 His research had investigated interactive ‘playful’ technologies for pre-school children, wearable-technology, virtual reality systems, and multi-screen film experiences.

-Starting his career as a web developer Adam has practical commercial experience producing software products for a variety of clients within the TV and media industry.
-He joined the University in 2004 working within the Smart Clothes & Wearable Technology group researching user interaction and experience design for on-body electronics.
-With over 8 years lecturing experience including programme leadership, Adam is adept at supporting students with both the technical and conceptual aspects of their work.
+Starting his career as a web developer Adam has practical commercial experience producing web, interactive and games projects for a variety of clients within the TV and media industry.
+He joined the University in 2004 working within the Smart Clothes & Wearable Technology group, researching user interaction and experience design for on-body electronics.
+With over 10 years lecturing experience including programme leadership, Adam is adept at supporting students with both the technical and conceptual aspects of their work.
 He is passionate about fostering a climate of collaboration and inquiry within the subjects he teaches, providing a creative space for personal and professional development.

 - Manage academic administrative duties in areas such as admissions, staff and student timetabling, assessment of student progress and attendance.

 - Mentor colleagues with less teaching experience and co-ordinate the work to ensure modules are delivered to the best possible standard.

 - Course leader helping to be responsible for developing productive working relationships with other members of the team.

 - Co-ordinate and collaborate with colleagues to identify and positively react to student needs.